 The church has been a mainstay in people’s lives for centuries, and now, there’s a downward trend in attendance.
 One study found that membership is below the majority for the first time since measuring attendance.
+Why are people leaving the church?

 You may be shocked that people leave the church for a lot of reasons.
 Church leaders are trying to pinpoint why this trend is moving in the wrong direction.
 While some believe everyone is turning away from religion, others think that there’s a deeper concern with messaging that is causing people to lose interest.